antaldaniel/WikidataR/README.md

 - write to Wikidata (adding new items or statements via [QuickStatements](https://tools.wmflabs.org/quickstatements))
 - Handle and manipulate Wikidata objects (as lists and tibbles)

-It combines and builds on the untilities of Christian Graul's [rwikidata](https://github.com/chgrl/rwikidata), Oliver Keyes' [WikidataR](https://github.com/Ironholds/WikidataR) and Mikhail Popov's [WikidataQueryServiceR](https://github.com/bearloga/WikidataQueryServiceR).
+It combines and builds on the utilities of Christian Graul's [rwikidata](https://github.com/chgrl/rwikidata), Oliver Keyes' [WikidataR](https://github.com/Ironholds/WikidataR), Mikhail Popov's [WikidataQueryServiceR](https://github.com/bearloga/WikidataQueryServiceR), and Serena Signorelli's [QueryWikidataR](https://github.com/serenasignorelli/QueryWikidataR) packages.
 For details on how to best use it, see the [explanatory vignette](https://CRAN.R-project.org/package=WikidataR/vignettes/Introduction.html).

 Installation